asweigart/tortuga/README.md

 The end goal of the Tortuga project is to add dozens of languages to turtle.py in the Python standard library.
 A language-switching function (such as `turtle.tortuga()` for Spanish) would change the language used by turtle.py.

+# What the Tortuga Project is Not

+Tortuga is not attempting to translate the Python keywords or the entirety of the Python standard library.
+T

+# Things to Translate

+- Module names (so that `import turtle` can be replaced by `from turtle import tortuga`)
+- Function, method, and class names
+- Strings that are passed to and returned from these functions & methods.
+- The docstrings and `help()` system
+- The Python documentation for turtle.py
+- Error messages from turtle.py
+- An example-based turtle tutorial written in "simple English"

 # Translation Process

 1. The identifiers (i.e. function and method names) and strings (i.e. strings for colors) are translated for a language and added to the Google spreadsheet.
 Please contact Al at al@inventwithpython.com for access to this spreadsheet.